-The difference lies in the fact that when using generics like in Listing 19-21, we have to annotate the types in each implementation.
-This is because we can also implement Iterator<String> for Counter, or any other type, which would give us multiple implementations of Iterator for Counter.
+The difference is that when using generics, as in Listing 19-21, we must annotate the types in each implementation.
+The reason is that we can also implement Iterator<String> for Counter or any other type, which would give us multiple implementations of Iterator for Counter.
 In other words, when a trait has a generic parameter, it can be implemented for a type multiple times, changing the concrete types of the generic type parameters each time.
-When we use the next method on Counter, we’d then have to provide type annotations to indicate which implementation of Iterator we wanted to use.
+When we use the next method on Counter, we would have to provide type annotations to indicate which implementation of Iterator we want to use.

 With associated types, we don’t need to annotate types because we can’t implement a trait on a type multiple times.
-With Listing 19-20, we can only choose once what the type of Item will be, because there can only be one impl Iterator for Counter.
+In Listing 19-20 with the definition that uses associated types, we can only choose what the type of Item will be once, because there can only be one impl Iterator for Counter.
 We don’t have to specify that we want an iterator of u32 values everywhere that we call next on Counter.

 Default Generic Type Parameters and Operator Overloading

 When we use generic type parameters, we can specify a default concrete type for the generic type.
 This eliminates the need for implementors of the trait to specify a concrete type if the default type works.
-The syntax for specifying a default type for a generic type is to put <PlaceholderType=ConcreteType> when declaring the generic type.
+The syntax for specifying a default type for a generic type is <PlaceholderType=ConcreteType> when declaring the generic type.

-A great example of a situation where this is useful is with operator overloading.
-Operator overloading is customizing the behavior of an operator (like +) in particular situations.
+A great example of a situation where this technique is useful is with operator overloading.
+Operator overloading is customizing the behavior of an operator (such as +) in particular situations.

-Rust does not allow you to create your own operators or overload arbitrary operators, but you can overload the operations and corresponding traits listed in std::ops by implementing the traits associated with the operator.
+Rust doesn’t allow you to create your own operators or overload arbitrary operators.
+But you can overload the operations and corresponding traits listed in std::ops by implementing the traits associated with the operator.
 For example, in Listing 19-22 we overload the + operator to add two Point instances together.
 We do this by implementing the Add trait on a Point struct:

-Filename: src/main.rs
+src/main.rs

 use std::ops::Add;